Eddie Murphy (baseball): Professional baseball career

 Murphy ended his MLB career with the Pittsburgh Pirates in 1926.
-In 11 years, he had 680 hits, scored 411 runs with 111 stolen bases, and a .287 lifetime batting average with 4 home runs and 195 RBI.
+In 11 years, he had 680 hits, scored 411 runs with 111 stolen bases, and a .287 lifetime batting average with four home runs and 195 RBI.
 In his final major league game, Murphy only had one at bat.
-Giants pitcher Jimmy Ring got Murphy to hit into a double play in the Pirates 9-5 loss to New York.
+Giants pitcher Jimmy Ring got Murphy to hit into a double play in the Pirates 9–5 loss to New York.

 After his brief return to the majors, Murphy split the 1927 season between the Montreal Royals and Jersey City Skeeters before he retired for good.

-Post MLB career
+Post-MLB career

-After retiring Murphy relocated with his wife, son & daughter - to Dunmore, Pennsylvania. he managed the local semi-pro team and later worked as a supervisor with Works Progress Administration and helped arrange exhibition for visiting troops during World War II.
+After retiring, Murphy relocated with his wife, son, and daughter to Dunmore, Pennsylvania.
+He managed the local semi-pro team and later worked as a supervisor with the Works Progress Administration and helped arrange exhibitions for visiting troops during World War II.
 Murphy died on February 21, 1969, at the age of 77.
-He was buried at Queen of Peace Cemetery in Hawley, PA.
+He was buried at Queen of Peace Cemetery in Hawley, Pennsylvania.